exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 new ExasolNanoContainer("exasol/nano:latest");
 ```

-`ExasolNanoContainer` exposes Nano's SQL port `8563` and Web UI port `8443`, configures the container with
-1 GiB shared memory, and waits until `SELECT 1` succeeds over JDBC.

-The Nano container deliberately does not provide the `docker-db`-specific APIs from `ExasolContainer`, such as
+The Nano container currently **does not** support the following APIs from `ExasolContainer`:

-BucketFS access, UDF/SLC installation, EXAoperation emulation, cluster configuration access, driver management,
-database service control, RPC access, or support archive creation.
-Container reuse is the regular Testcontainers
-reuse behavior; unlike `ExasolContainer`, Nano does not perform automatic database cleanup before reuse.
+* Container reuse and automatic database cleanup
+* BucketFS access
+* UDFs / SLC installation
+* JDBC driver management

 ### Using Non-standard Port Numbers